hsirsir/learngit/readme.txt

 Git is a version dfsdfs control system.
-Git is free software gpl.
+Git is free software gpl haha.